Green Homes in Nógrád

 Growing community knowledge for energy efficient home renovations

 Are you interested in the social dimension of housing renovation and in building engaged community networks for renovation?
-Then join the fifth session of the "Local...
+Then watch the fifth session of the "Local...

 Find out more